utdata/icj-cli-tools/IntroToAnaconda.md

 Introduction to Anaconda
 ===================

-We want to use some Python programming to do data processing and data analysis.
+We want to use some Python tools to do data processing and data analysis.
 When using Python, it is a good idea to cordon off your work area in something called a **virtual environment**, which creates a walled garden of Python wonderfulness, keeping the parts we need together and away from other projects or parts of your computer.
 This is especially important for Macs, as they use Python as part of the operating system, and we don't wanna mess that up.

 There is a software package called **conda** makes creating these environments and loading packages pretty easy.
 If you are new to programming, I probably lost you, and that's OK.
 Let's just do it.

 ## Anaconda or Miniconda?

-While **conda** is the package manager software, the folks who make it also bundle together conda with Python in a couple of ways:
+While **conda** is the package manager software, the folks who make it bundle conda with Python in a couple of ways:

-The full **[Anaconda](https://www.continuum.io/downloads)** includes a Python distribution, the conda package manager, Jupyter notebooks and a suite of the popular data science packages already loaded.
+The full **[Anaconda](https://www.continuum.io/downloads)** includes a Python distribution, the conda package manager, Jupyter notebooks and a suite of the most popular data science packages.
 It's pretty big, like 1.8G, so it needs space and takes a couple of minutes to download and install.

 If you are worried about disc space, you can use **[Miniconda](http://conda.pydata.org/miniconda.html)**, which is a smaller version with just Python and conda, and you can install just the packages you need.